 Module questions have been developed by Dr Chris Tofield who works part time in General Practice in Tauranga, is involved with clinical research and is a clinical advisor to the Bay Of Plenty District Health Board.

-The ‘Guidance on the Use of Premix Insulin in the Management of Type 2 Diabetes in Primary Care – Research Review Educational Series Module’ activities have been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and have been approved for up to 1 CME credits for the General Practice Educational Programme (GPEP) and Continuing Professional Development (CPD) purposes.
+“Guidance on the Use of Premix Insulin in the Management of Type 2 Diabetes in Primary Care" E-Learning Module has been endorsed by The Royal New Zealand College of General Practitioners (RNZCGP) and has been approved for up to 1 CME credit for the General Practice Educational Programme (GPEP) and Continuing Professional Development (CPD) purposes.

-‘Guidance on the use of Premix Insulin in the Management of Type 2 Diabetes in Primary Care’ has been endorsed by The College of Nurses and has been approved for 1 hour professional development.
+"Guidance on the use of Premix Insulin in the Management of Type 2 Diabetes in Primary Care" E-Learning has been endorsed by The College of Nurses and has been approved for 1 hour professional development.

 - MOH.
 Living Well with Diabetes: A plan for people at high risk of or living with diabetes 2015–2020.
 Wellington: Ministry of Health.
 2015.
 Available from: http://www.health.govt.nz/system/files/documents/publications/living-well-with-diabetes-oct15.pdf

 - NZGG.
 Management of type 2 Diabetes.
 New Zealand Primary Care Handbook 2012.
 3rd ed.
 Wellingon: New Zealand Guidelines Group.
 2012.
 Available from: https://www.health.govt.nz/system/files/documents/publications/nz-primary-care_handbook_2012.pdf

 - International Diabetes Federation Guideline Development Group.
 Global guideline for type 2 diabetes.
 Diabetes Res Clin Pract.
 2014;104(1):1-52.